wolffsiemssen/json_risk/docs/fields.md

 ### Instruments
 Relevant for `bond`, `floater`, `callable_bond`
 ### Meaning
 The amount repaid at each date implied by the repayment schedule.
 If `notional` is positive, a positive value marks cash inflows.
 If `notional` is negative, a positive value marks cash outflows.
-A zero value switsches off amortization.
+A zero value switches off amortization.

 When the field `conditions_valid_until` is populated with a vector of dates, `repay_amount` may contain a vector of numbers of the same length and each entry in `repay_amount` is considered valid until the corresponding entry in `conditions_valid_until`.